Search Penn State College of Education

 Program evaluation, which is a continuous activity for the Counselor Education program, is based on data from a variety of sources including (a) surveys of alumni, employers of graduates, and supervisors that occur at least every three years; (b) yearly evaluations of the program that students submit anonymously with their annual self-evaluations; (c) feedback from members of the Counselor Education Advisory Board; (d) other meetings and interactions with students, supervisors, and employers throughout the academic year; and (e) other appropriate evaluative data.

-The 33 alumni who responded to the surveys in 2022, rated the program with an average of 4.1 on a scale of 1, low, to 5, high.
-The majority (83%) described the program as good or very good.
-The age ranged from 24 to 58 years old.
+The 46 alumni who responded to the surveys in 2024-2025.
+The majority (89%) described the program as good or excellent.
+The age ranged from 25 to 69 years old.

 The majority of alumni were certified in their respective specialization areas (e.g., Certified Elementary School Counselor or Secondary School Counselor, or Licensed Professional Counselor) and/or as Nationally Certified Counselors.